django/deps/draft/table_value_expression.rst

        first_subject=Subquery(first_object)
    ).values("first_subject")

-This will raise `Cannot resolve expression type, unknown output_field`. bcs ORM don't know how to handle the multi-columns.
+This will raise `Cannot resolve expression type, unknown output_field`. because the ORM does not have an expression representing multiple columns.

 Set-Returning Functions in ``SELECT``